SeiryuZ/HemeWeb/proposal/README.md

 computing resources are acquired and delivered are invisible to the users, but different on the execution of the business model.
-It is massively scalable, allows abstract encapsulation of computing resources, dynamicaly configured and delivered on-demand and most importantly, driven by economies of scale [18].
+It is massively scalable, allows abstract encapsulation of computing resources, dynamically configured and delivered on-demand and most importantly, driven by economies of scale [18].
 Since it is driven by economies of scale, it is in the interest of cloud providers to provide features that users actually need and want to pay for, therefore creating a